Pausanias Analysis

 English Translation

 The dedications at Olympia consist of two horses with two charioteers; next to each horse stands a charioteer.
-The first pair of horse and man were made by Dionysios of Argos, while the second are works by Simon the Aeginetan.
-On the flank of the first horse there is an inscription; the opening words are not in metrical form, but read thus: "Dedicated by Phormis, an Arcadian from Mainalos, but now of Syracuse."
+The first pair of horse and man were made by Dionysius of Argos, while the second are works by Simon the Aeginetan.
+On the flank of the first horse there is an inscription; the opening words are not in metrical form, but read thus: "Dedicated by Phormis, an Arcadian from Maenalus, but now of Syracuse."

 Proper Nouns